- Board of Directors

 Risk evaluation and management

-The Company has established and gradually improved its comprehensive closed-loop risk management system for the purpose of "integrating management of day-to-day general risks and spontaneous critical risks", achieved the closed-loop management by risk evaluation, early warning and follow-up inspections to ensure the effectiveness of operation management.
-In the "Circular regarding the printing and distributing of the Summary Analysis Report of the Comprehensive Risk Management of the Central Enterprises in 2015 (Gai Ge Han No.29)" issued by the State-owned Assets Supervision and Administration Commission of the State Council, the Company's achievements in risk management have been fully recognised.
+The Company has established and gradually improved its comprehensive closed-loop risk management system for the purpose of “integrating management of day-to-day general risks and spontaneous critical risks”, achieved the closed-loop management by risk evaluation, early warning and follow-up inspections to ensure the effectiveness of operation management.
+The Company evaluated the adequacy and appropriateness on risk and control measures according to the new business model, management requirement, change of system, adjustment of duties and findings from internal and external inspections.

-In the 2016 risk evaluation process, the Company first adopted the risk catalog rating method which generally involved all levels of corporate management and frontlines, and created new two-way risk evaluation method which was broadly participated, focus and accurate.
-The Company fully considered the changes in operating environment, business and policies, identified the potential risk to the Company's operation, rated the relevant risks in risk catalog according to "influence level" and "possibility of occurrence", and anticipated the risk according to the quantitative result from risk catalog rating method, as a result to identify the significant risks and their risk level in 2016.
-The annual risk management instructions from the management were implemented according to the Policy on Risk Management and Company's risk management requirement.
-This included the formulation of relevant risk management strategies, solution and corresponding departments and carried out interim follow-up inspection works.
-The negative impacts arise from the risks and risk events were controlled under the expected and acceptable range.
+The scope of the 2017 overall risk evaluation covered the whole Group, which included headquarter, 31 provincial companies and its cities-level branch offices, around 20 subsidiaries.
+Through both the quantitative and qualitative analysis, the Company fully considered the changes in operating environment, business and policies, identified the potential risk to the Company’s operation, and planned for the risk according to the quantitative result.
+After reporting to each professional departments and the management, the significant risks and the risk level of the year were finally determined.
+The annual risk management instructions from the management were implemented according to the Policy on Risk Management and the Company’s risk management requirement.
+This included the formulation of relevant risk management strategies, solution and corresponding departments carried out interim follow-up inspection works.
+The negative impacts arising from the risks and risk events were controlled as planned and were within an acceptable range.
 There were no significant control failings or weaknesses that have been identified during the year.

 Monitoring and Optimisation

-Certain of the management personnel of the Company and/or its subsidiaries had engaged or were alleged to have engaged in unlawful conduct in the past few years (including the former chairman and chief executive officer, Mr. Chang Xiaobing).
+Certain of the management personnel of the Company and/or its subsidiaries had engaged or were alleged to have engaged in unlawful conduct in the past few years.
 Such unlawful conduct may include the acceptance of bribes, and some of these incidents are still under investigation.
 The Company believes that such management personnel misconduct are isolated incidents.
-In response to such management personnel misconduct, the Company had taken and will continue to take various measures, including enhancing the employees' compliance education and strengthening the risk management and internal control procedure.
+In response to such management personnel misconduct, the Company had taken and will continue to take various measures, including enhancing the employees’ compliance awareness and strengthening the risk management and internal control procedure.

-The Board oversees the Company's risk management and internal control systems on an ongoing basis and the Board conducted an annual review of the risk management and internal control systems of the Company and its subsidiaries for the financial year ended 31 December 2016, which covered all material controls including financial, operational and compliance controls.
-After receiving the reports from the Internal Audit Department and the Legal and Risk Management Department, as well as the confirmation from the management to the Board on the effectiveness of these systems, the Board is of the view that the Company's risk management and internal control systems is effective and adequate.
-The review also ensure, with respect to the Company's accounting, internal audit and financial reporting function, the adequacy of resources, staff qualifications and experience, and training programs and budget.
+The Board oversees the Company’s risk management and internal control systems on an ongoing basis and the Board conducted an annual review of the risk management and internal control systems of the Company and its subsidiaries for the financial year ended 31 December 2017, which covered all material controls including financial, operational and compliance controls.
+After receiving the reports from the Internal Audit Department, as well as the confirmation from the management to the Board on the effectiveness of these systems, the Board is of the view that the Company’s risk management and internal control systems is effective and adequate.
+The review also ensure, with respect to the Company’s accounting, internal audit and financial reporting function, the adequacy of resources, staff qualifications and experience, and training programs and budget.

 Requirements under Section 404 of the Sarbanes-Oxley Act